rodekruis/Flood_impact_models/README.md

 ## 1. [Understanding the risk](https://github.com/rodekruis/Flood_impact_models/blob/master/scripts/understanding_the_risk.R)
 Impacts from natural disasters in the historical period will be analyised to understand the existing risk, both on economies and people's lives. we developed a scipt which is used to asses flood/drought risk based on historical data.

+Input
+-- Admin boundaries and impact data are uploaded on 510 geonode server, -- Geo_setting.R file is updated with layer names for these datasets Output
-The outcome of this analysis is a risk map, which is based on historical impact data
+-- The outcome of this analysis is a risk map, which is based on historical impact data
 ![Example of risk analysis for Ethiopia](https://github.com/rodekruis/Flood_impact_models/blob/master/output/Ethiopia/affected_people.jpeg)

 ## 2. [Impact hazard catalogue](https://github.com/rodekruis/Flood_impact_models/blob/master/scripts/impact_hazard_catalog.R)